Dog Behaviour Help Hub

 • Your dog panics when you pick up keys, shoes, or a bag

-• Barking, howling, or pacing starts quickly after you leave
+• Barking, whining, howling, or pacing starts quickly after you leave

 • Your dog follows you from room to room and struggles to settle alone